“I wasn't looking for a career change. I was looking for an improv class.”

 But here was this woman who had just done it.
 She simply changed her career.

 So, I did something that surprised me.
-I reached out to a total stranger and said, “Hi, you don't know me, but...”
+I reached out to her, a total stranger, and said, “Hi, you don't know me, but...”

 She wrote back.
 Said yes to coffee.
-And sitting across from her on a cool, gray morning, one December in the Financial District, I asked the question I hadn't known to ask: What is this coaching thing?
+And sitting across from her on a cool, gray morning, one December in the Financial District, I asked the question I hadn't known I was holding: What is this coaching thing?

 Three weeks later, I was sitting in my first coaching class at CTI.
 That afternoon, driving home across the Golden Gate Bridge, I cried in the car.